On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Pasting lemma

-{\it Proof:} For the ease of presentation we will restrict ourselves to the case of a partition of the form $[0,a)\cup[a,\infty)$ for $a>0$.
-The general case follows by a similar line of reasoning.
+\begin{pf*}{Proof of Lemma~\ref{lem:paste}} In view of the observations that $S$ is $\mbf F$-adapted and UI [by Lemma~\ref{lem:est}(ii), as $g$ satisfies the linear growth condition], it suffices to show that $\E[S_t|\mc F_s]\leq S_s$ for any $s,t\in \mbb R_+$ with $s<t$.
+For the ease of presentation, only the verification in the case of a collection of closed intervals the form $\{[0,a], [a,\infty)\}$ for some $a>0$ is considered, as the general case follows by a similar line of reasoning.